 Common types of trusts

-- Marital or “A” trusts: Places assets into a trust when one spouse dies; income generated by those assets goes to the surviving spouse, and the principal often goes to the couple’s heirs when the surviving spouse dies.
+This trust is designed to provide benefits to a surviving spouse, according to Fidelity, and is generally included in the taxable estate of the surviving spouse.
+It places assets into a trust when one spouse dies; all income generated by those assets goes to the surviving spouse, and the principal often goes to the couple’s heirs when the surviving spouse dies.

-- Credit shelter trusts: These trusts allow both spouses to take full advantage of their estate tax exemptions, which in 2018 is a whopping $11.18 million per person, or $22.36 million per married couple.
+These trusts allow both spouses to take full advantage of their estate tax exemptions, which in 2019 is a whopping $11.4 million per person, or $22.8 million per married couple.
 Assets above this amount are generally subject to a 40 percent estate tax once the second spouse dies.
 When the exclusion amount is held in a credit shelter trust, the surviving spouse can receive income from the trust’s assets until death, at which point the trust’s beneficiaries receive its assets free of estate taxes.
-These have become less popular since 2011, when a change in tax law enabled the executor of an estate to elect portability of a deceased spouse’s exemption to the surviving spouse.

-- Charitable remainder trust: The inverse of the charitable lead trust, in that it allots a given amount of income for beneficiaries and the remainder to specified charities.
+This type of trust allots a given amount of income for beneficiaries for a defined period of time and the remainder goes to specified charities.

 Revocable vs. irrevocable trusts